Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

 \end{enumerate} \end{assumption} \begin{remark} i.
 Recall that the existence and uniqueness of a solution to \eqref{212} is guaranteed under the conditions from Lemma \ref{lem21}.
 The existence and uniqueness of a solution to \eqref{215} as well as its properties are given in Section \ref{sec1300}.
-Notice that the continuity of $a^*$ over the compact domain $[d]\times\calP([d])\times[-2c_U,2c_U]$ implies that it is uniformly bounded above.
-Together with the third part of the assumption we get that there is a constant $c_B>0$ such that for every $(x,\eta,p)\times[d]\times\calP([d])\times[-2c_U,2c_U]^d$,
+From \cite[Proposition 6]{Gomes2013} the value functions $V^{n,i}$ are bounded above, uniformly in $(t,x,\eta,n,i)$.
+Set $c_V:=c_U\vee\sup_{(t,x,\eta,n,i)}|V^{n,i}(t,x,\eta)|$, Notice that the continuity of $a^*$ over the compact domain $[d]\times\calP([d])\times[-2c_V,2c_V]$ implies that it is uniformly bounded above.
+Together with the third part of the assumption we get that there is a constant $c_B>0$ such that for every $x,y\in[d], \eta\in\calP([d])$, and $p\in[-2c_V,2c_V]^d$,

-The uniform lower bound of the optimal control appears also in \cite[Definition 3.2.(iii)]{DRW2016} and \cite[Lemma 3]{Cecchin2017}.
+The uniform lower bound of the optimal appears in \cite[Definition 3.2.(iii)]{DRW2016} and \cite[Lemma 3]{Cecchin2017}.
 It is somewhat equivalent to the requirement in the diffusion case that the diffusion coefficient, which drives the noise, is bounded away from zero.
 Such a condition holds if we restrict the controls to be greater than a given positive constant, or alternatively, if the running cost satisfies \eqref{215-a} with $a_x\to 0^+$.